License GuideSOC 29-1222

 Read more

-Practicing pediatrics without a valid license is illegal across all states.
-Unlicensed practitioners face civil fines and must forfeit any income earned.
+Practicing pediatrics without an active license violates state law across the U.S. Unlicensed practitioners face civil fines and must return any income earned from patient care.
 Repeat offenses can result in criminal charges in certain states.
-The specific penalties vary by jurisdiction, but enforcement is consistent nationwide.
-Licensing requirements exist to protect patients and ensure practitioners meet established medical standards.
+The specific penalties vary by state and circumstances.

 Career Outlook